 - 3 tablespoons lemon juice

 - salt and pepper, to taste

-- Serve with some veggies and enjoy!
+- Squeeze with frseh lemon juice, serve with some veggies/carbs, and enjoy!